Boolean-Coder/MotivationCV/README.md

 # Hello there!
-I'm not a Jedi, but I am a Boolean coder! 👋
+I'm a Boolean coder! 👋
 Welcome to my GitHub profile!
 As a junior developer, I am seeking an employer who can offer a training program for my IHK-certified retraining.
 I excel at solving problems with elegant and efficient code and thrive on tackling challenges across various domains.
 My eagerness to learn new technologies is a key asset.

 ---